-What showing must law enforcement make to obtain a warrant?
+What legal standard must law enforcement satisfy to obtain a warrant?

-To obtain a warrant, a law enforcement officer has to show a judge that there is probable cause to believe that the evidence it seeks is related to a crime and in the specific place to be searched.
+To obtain a warrant, a law enforcement officer must show a judge that there is probable cause to believe that the evidence it seeks is related to a crime and in the specific place to be searched.